 # mount | grep nfsshare

-df -hT command to check the mounted NFS share.
+You can also use the df -hT command to check the mounted NFS share.

 # df -hT

 OT-5) Next we’ll create a file on the mounted directory to verify the read and write access on NFS share.
 IMPORTANT** during the vCD appliance deployment, it is expected that this directory is empty, else it could make the deployment fail.
 Remember to cleanup after the test.

 OT-6) Verify the test file exists by using the following command:

 OT-7) Clean your room.
 Cleanup the directory so that it is ready for the vCD deployment.